nikerla/vc-content/pages/glossary/elastic-path-alternatives.md

             <img alt="Elastic Path Alternatives - Demandware" src="assets/images/demandware.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            Demandware offers the features of channel management and content management that Elastic path lacks.
+            <a href="http://www.demandware.com/" rel="nofollow">Demandware</a> offers the features of channel management and content management that Elastic path lacks.
 This Elastic Path alternative is also a SaaS platform, meaning you wouldn’t have to worry about maintaining its infrastructure.
             With Demandware’s vast template library you can easily build an eye-catching website and implement the best UX practices within it.
 With total control over the process of creating your web store that Demandware provides, there is no need to worry about technical aspects of the platform, like database management and networks.
             </div>
         </div>